DarchevilleThomas/RayTracer/README.md

 You can test the project in 2 different ways :

 1. First way :
- - get the bash script 'scriptMain.sh' in the scripts folder at the root of the project as well as the jar file 'saeMain.jar'.
+ - Get the bash script 'scriptMain.sh' in the scripts folder at the root of the project as well as the jar file 'saeMain.jar'.
- - Put them in the same folder; in a terminal go to this file and run the command : ```bash [nameScript] [test.txt]```
+ - Put them in the same folder; in a terminal go to this folder and run the command : ```bash scriptMain.sh [test.txt]```

 This first way will carry out the tests with the Main branch of our project.
 In this main branch there are all the features that work perfectly.